andersnygaard/Paradox-sailboat/README.md

 ### Accommodation and Fresh Water Ballast

-The Paradox, despite its small size, can accommodate up to two people for coastal cruising.
+The Paradox, despite its small size, can accommodate two people comfortably for coastal cruising.
 This makes it an ideal boat for solo adventurers or couples.
 It incorporates about 18 and a half gallons or 70 liters of fresh water ballast, a feature that enhances stability and sailing performance without significantly increasing the boat's weight or draft.

 ### Control Lines and Sailing Mechanics